DavidASix/arduino-projects-legacy/README.md

 ## Temp_Humidity_Sensor_to_RGB
 ### RGB LED / Temperature & Humidity

-This script Reads the DHT11 Humidity & Temperature sensor.
+This script reads the DHT11 Humidity & Temperature sensor.
 The sensor data is printed in the serial monitor.
 Sensor data is interpolated via ledColor() to return a value of 0-255.
 Code was written after 30 hours of no sleep, try not to judge too harshly.